Using public litigation records to identify priority science and data needs for the Bureau of Land Management

 Anticipated Benefit

-Identifying priority science needs for strengthening the science foundation for decision making in the Bureau of Land Management
+Identifying priority science needs for strengthening decision making on public lands

 The Bureau of Land Management (BLM) manages a large area of public lands in the western U.S. for multiple uses and values.
 Because some of these uses and values may conflict, the agency’s decisions can be controversial and are often challenged.
-We analyzed public legal records to help identify priority information needs that could strengthen science-based decision-making in the BLM
+In this study, researchers analyzed public legal records to help identify priority information needs that could strengthen science-based decision-making in the BLM.

 The BLM manages a large area of federal public lands in the western United States and is frequently challenged on its planning and management decisions.
 As a part of a greater project to identify priority science needs for the BLM, the USGS worked together with the BLM to study a subset of recent challenges to BLM decisions to identify priority science needs for the agency.
-Specifically, we searched publicly available case documents challenging BLM decisions in the Department of Interior (DOI) Office of Hearings and Appeals and in federal courts.
+Specifically, researchers searched publicly available case documents challenging BLM decisions in the Department of Interior (DOI) Office of Hearings and Appeals and in federal courts.

 Approach

-We developed and applied a structured, repeatable method for analyzing litigation records to meet the following objectives:
+Researchers developed and applied a structured, repeatable method for analyzing litigation records to meet the following objectives:

 1. Describe characteristics of case documents challenging the BLM’s use of science,